Canada spy agency warned of 'shock waves' from arrest of Huawei founder's daughter

 Released on Friday, the documents show the involvement of the Canadian Security Intelligence Service (CSIS) in the December 2018 arrest of Meng Wanzhou, which soured diplomatic ties between Ottawa and Beijing.

-Meng is chief financial officer of China tech giant Huawei Technologies Co Ltd, the company at the center of next generation 5G wireless technology and a long-running dispute the administration of U.S. President Donald Trump.
+Meng is chief financial officer of China tech giant Huawei Technologies, the company at the center of next generation 5G wireless technology and a long-running dispute the administration of US President Donald Trump.

 "The arrest is likely to send shockwaves around the world," CSIS said.
 "The planned event will be of great consequence internationally and bilaterally," the report said.